 Why is my elevation profile missing or incorrect?

 If you don’t see an accurate elevation profile, it’s likely that your GPS device recorded location (or other) data that does not accurately represent your activity.
-To improve your GPS connection; the device manufacturer will always have the most up-to-date and relevant information, but you can see our Knowledge base articles for Android and iPhone troubleshooting.
+To improve your GPS connection; the device manufacturer will always have the most up-to-date and relevant information, but you can see our articles for Android and iPhone troubleshooting.
 Unfortunately, when, for whatever reason, a portion of your activity is not recorded by GPS, it's not possible for us to 'fill in' the missing data.
 You can create a manual activity to account for the lost elevation gain - although this won't count toward Strava Challenges.

 Why is my activity's elevation different than my friend's?